naninovel/docs/docs/en/guide/custom-variables.md

 vars.SetVariableValue("MyVarName", new(value));
 ```

-Notice the use of `.String` property when retrieving the actual value of the variable.
-This is because a variable can be one of three types: `String`, `Numeric`, or `Boolean`.
-The type is determined when the variable is initially assigned in the scenario scripts:
+Note the use of the `.String` property when retrieving the actual value of the variable.
+A variable can be one of three types: `String`, `Numeric`, or `Boolean`.
+The type is determined when the variable is initially assigned in scenario scripts:

 ```nani
 ; Assign 'foo' variable with a 'Hello World!' string value